- International corporate taxation is a pretty abstract topic. What exactly is being changed?

 Where do things currently stand with the minimum tax?

-On 1 July 2021, a broad-based international agreement was reached by the countries working on this issue under the auspices of the OECD.
-The agreed plan was approved by the finance ministers of the 20 leading advanced and emerging economies – the G20 – at their most recent meeting in Venice on 9–10 July.
+On 1 July 2021, a broad-based international agreement was reached by the members of the OECD’s Inclusive Framework on base erosion and profit shifting (BEPS), the body which has been working on this issue under the auspices of the OECD.
+This approach was approved by the finance ministers of the 20 leading advanced and emerging economies – the G20 – at their meeting in Venice on 9–10 July 2021.
+However, some technical details remained open.
+These were successfully clarified at another meeting of the Inclusive Framework on BEPS on 8 October 2021.
+In addition, the participating countries agreed on a roadmap to implement the approved measures.

 What is the minimum tax rate?